 At more than 1500 miles north to south, Norway is a huge country full of an endless array of gorgeous things to see.
 It’s impossible to experience everything in Norway on a short visit.
 Our goal was to pack in everything possible into our one week in Norway itinerary without feeling extremely rushed.
 Here’s a look at how we spent our time.

-Where to Go in Norway in Winter
+Norway in Winter Itinerary

 One of the most popular ways to do some Norway sightseeing in the southern part of the country is the Norway in a Nutshell tour.
 This route takes you from Oslo to Mydral followed by one of the most famous train journeys in the world on the historic Flam railway.
 From Flam, you continue on to an amazing ferry journey through the fjords, ultimately ending in Bergen (more on this second leg in day 2 below).